210: King Dinosaur

 A Gorgon is a monster from Greek myth.
 There were three of them, all sisters, of which the most famous was Medusa (the other two were named Stheno and Euryale).
 It’s possible they meant Gorgo, which is essentially a 1961 English Godzilla movie, about a sea monster discovered off the Irish coast who wreaks havoc on London.
 It was given the MST treatment in Show 909.

 Almost got an Ivan Tors series going here.

 Ivan Tors (1916-1983) was a Hungarian writer and producer, known for his science fiction and nature-themed work.
-He wrote the well-regarded 1954 sci-fi film Gog and also produced the oft-referenced TV series Sea Hunt (1958-1961).
+He wrote the well-regarded 1954 sci-fi film Gog and produced Sea Hunt, Gentle Ben, and Clarence the Cross-Eyed Lion, among others.
 His company also produced the underwater scenes for the James Bond film Thunderball.

 Trombone.
 Must be seventy-six of them.
 I think there’s a hundred and ten cornets right behind.

 “Seventy-Six Trombones” is a song from the 1957 musical The Music Man (and the famed 1962 film version), written by Meredith Wilson.
-The lyrics are: “Seventy-six trombones led the big parade/With a hundred and ten cornets close at hand.”
+The lyrics: “Seventy-six trombones led the big parade/With a hundred and ten cornets close at hand.”

 Think he’s getting paid scale?